Kamal-018/Kamal-018/README.md

 # 💫 About Me:
-🌟 Hi there, I’m Kamal!<br>💻 AI/ML Enthusiast <br>🌌 On a mission to decode intelligence, one model at a time.<br>🚧 Currently building projects, breaking things, and learning along the way.<br>🔭 Exploring everything from neural networks to vision transformers.<br>📈 Always curious, Always growing.<br><br>Let’s turn ideas into algorithms! 🚀
+ Hi there, I’m Kamal!<br> AI/ML Enthusiast <br> On a mission to decode intelligence, one model at a time.<br> Currently building projects, breaking things, and learning along the way.<br>Exploring everything from neural networks to vision transformers.<br>📈 Always curious, Always growing.<br><br>Let’s turn ideas into algorithms!

 # 💻 Tech Stack: